Yellowjacket

-Yellowjacket or yellow jacket is the common name in North America for predatory social wasps of the genera Vespula and Dolichovespula.
+Yellowjacket (yellow jacket) is the common name in North America for predatory social wasps of the genera Vespula and Dolichovespula.
 Members of these genera are known simply as "wasps" in other English-speaking countries.
 Most of these are black and yellow like the eastern yellowjacket (Vespula maculifrons) and the aerial yellowjacket (Dolichovespula arenaria); some are black and white like the bald-faced hornet (Dolichovespula maculata).
 Some have an abdomen with a red background color instead of black.
 They can be identified by their distinctive markings, their occurrence only in colonies, and a characteristic, rapid, side-to-side flight pattern prior to landing.
 All females are capable of stinging.
 Yellowjackets are important predators of pest insects.